sperrgebiet/FS19_VehicleExplorer/README.md

 * A wrong value for horse power is displayed for trains
 * Sometimes selling or resetting a vehicle is causing a flickering of the vehicle list.
 I've already an idea why, just have to look more into it.
 As a workaround you just have to move any vehicle a position up or down, then a reshuffle is triggered and the list is rendered properly again.
+* If a train is parked, although this state gets saved, on loading a savegame it's not restored.
+So the train is tabbable.

 ### Incompatible Mods
 * ~~SpeedControl~~